The Top 6 Reasons Your Pets Scratch And Cause Damage

 Cats have scent glands on their paws.
 Scratching around the house allows them to leave both a visual mark and a scent, marking their territory.

 Think about the times when you were a child and a friend would come over for a play-date.
 You wouldn’t scratch at the walls, but you may have jumped around the house in excitement.
 Your pet feels the same way when they see you, your family and all the new friends who may walk past your home.

 Especially in thunderstorms and firework displays, your pet will feel scared, creating the urge to escape from whatever room they’re in.

 Your Pet Is Removing The Outer Layer Of Its Claws

 Cats instinctively keep their claws healthy and functional by scratching, which removes their claws’ dead outer sheath.
 Then, newer and sharper nails grow to add an extra layer of protection.

 No matter the reason why your pet is scratching, CLAWGUARD is here to prevent the problem from happening in the future.

-While clawing and scratching can be frustrating for pet owners, CLAWGUARD never supports the process of declawing to reduce pet damage.
+While clawing and scratching can be frustrating for pet owners, we never support the process of declawing to reduce pet damage.
 That’s why our affordable products are designed to let pets scratch if they need to, but without the expensive aftermath of repairing the damage they cause.

-Learn more about which products will work best for you at clawguard.com
+Learn more about which pet protection products will work best for you!